orchidsoftware/orchid.software/source/en/docs/menu.md

 section: main
 ---

-The platform panel menu is an important element of the graphical user interface, because it is the main navigation through the project.
+The platform panel menu is an important element of the graphical user interface because it is the main navigation through the project.

 In order to add a new item to the menu, you need to inform our application `Dashboard`.
 To do this, call the method in the menu properties and pass arguments:

 * The name of the menu to which you want to attach the item
-* A menu object containing the name, links, etc.
+* A menu object is containing the name, links, etc.

 ## Example